povdocs/video-smart-crop/README.md

 `start` and `end` fields represent the starting and ending points in the video for that shot.
 You can use SMTP time code to get the exact frame, provided you specify the frame rate as above, or you can use a floating point number representing the time in seconds.

 `x`, `y`, `width` and `height` represent the rectangle around the target area in that shot.
-The responsive video code will make sure that no matter how the frame is stretched, everything inside the rectangle will remain visible.
+The smart cropping code will make sure that no matter how the frame is stretched, everything inside the rectangle will remain visible.
 These values are in pixels, relative to the pixel dimensions of the unscaled video.

 The rectangle values can be keyframe-animated by defining each value as an object.
 Refer to the [Popcorn Base documentation](https://github.com/brianchirls/popcorn-base#animate-param-options) for instructions on how these values are specified.